Workflows

 }

-First, we must explicitly instantiate a Join Set .
-While direct calls also involve a join set, Obelisk creates it automatically in that scenario; here, manual creation is required.
+First, we must explicitly instantiate a Join Set.
+While synchronous calls also involve a join set, Obelisk creates it automatically in that scenario; here, manual creation is required.

-The stargazers demo repository contains code examples demonstrating both direct (blocking) and concurrent submission of activities and sub-workflows within a workflow.
+The stargazers demo repository contains code examples demonstrating both synchronous (blocking) and concurrent submission of activities and sub-workflows within a workflow.

 Scheduling child executions